neogeographica/quakesounds/README.md

 **Current release:** [1.0](https://github.com/neogeographica/quakesounds/releases)

-quakesounds is a utility for easily ripping sound effects out of Quake pak files and pushing them through a sequence of audio processing effects.
+quakesounds is a utility for easily ripping sounds out of Quake pak files and pushing them through a sequence of audio processing effects.

-The idea originated when I had the urge to use a few Quake-related noises as alert sounds on my phone.
+Motivation came from my experience setting up a few Quake-related noises as alert sounds on my phone.
 That involved a surprising amount of work to find good alert-sound candidates and then extract, rename, noise-reduce, format-convert, and gain-normalize them.
-So I thought it might be neat if I gave other folks a shortcut for all that.
+So I thought it might be neat if I gave other folks a shortcut for that process.

-Distributing the processed files was illegal-ish though, so I put together a utility that you can throw your own pak files at and have processed sounds pop out the other end, to do with as you will.

 The project took on extra life as an excuse to see what was involved in a complete/proper open-source user-configurable release of a modestly-scoped